In this tutorial, you will explore the std::gettemporarybuffer function in C++ along with its syntax and sample illustrations.

 Benefits of std::get_temporary_buffer in C++:

-The C++ Standard Library offers a function called std::gettemporarybuffer that lets you get a temporary buffer for dynamic memory allocation.
-This function is defined in the <memory_resource> header as of C++17 and is a <memory> header component.
+The C++ Standard Library provides a function known as std::gettemporarybuffer that enables the acquisition of a temporary buffer for dynamic memory allocation.
+This function is specified in the <memory_resource> header starting from C++17 and serves as a key header feature.

 The following are some advantages and applications for std::gettemporarybuffer: